 Investors saw this large overperformance by Lynch, so decided to invest with Magellan to capitalise on this.
 As a result, the fund grew from $18 million in assets under management to $14 billion in assets under management.

 Here’s the thing though.
-Despite investors actually finding a great performing fund, the average investor in the Magellan fund actually lost money.
+Despite investors actually finding a great performer, the average investor in the Magellan fund actually lost money.

 And no, your eyes are not fooling you.
 The average investor actually did lose money.